tigerDer1/documentation/content/applications/finance/fiscal_localizations/united_states.rst

 Additionally, there is information that is found in an employee contract that also affects the *Payroll* application.

-The sections of a contract that directly affect *Payroll* are:
+Navigate to the :menuselection:`Employees app --> Employees --> Contracts` and select a contract record to view the sections of a contract that directly affect *Payroll*:

 - :guilabel:`General Information`:

   - :guilabel:`Salary Structure Type: United States: Employee`: defines when the employee is paid, their working schedule, and the work entry type.
   - :guilabel:`Work Entry source`: determines how work entries are calculated.

 - :guilabel:`Salary Information` tab:

   - :guilabel:`SSN No`: the last four digits of the employee's Social Security Number (SSN) appears on payslips.
   - :guilabel:`Wage type`: determines how the employee is paid, wether a Fixed wage (salary) or Hourly wage.
-       - :guilabel:`Schedule Pay`: defines how often the employee is paid, either :guilabel:`Annually`, :guilabel:`Semi-annually`, :guilabel:`Quarterly`,
+  - :guilabel:`Schedule Pay`: defines how often the employee is paid, either :guilabel:`Annually`, :guilabel:`Semi-annually`, :guilabel:`Quarterly`, :guilabel:`Bi-monthly`, :guilabel:`Monthly`,
-         :guilabel:`Bi-monthly`, :guilabel:`Monthly`, :guilabel:`Semi-monthly`,
-         :guilabel:`Bi-weekly`, :guilabel:`Weekly`, or :guilabel:`Daily`.
-In the US, Semi-monthly
+    :guilabel:`Semi-monthly`, :guilabel:`Bi-weekly`, :guilabel:`Weekly`, or :guilabel:`Daily`.
+In
-         (24 payments a year) or bi-weekly (26 payments a year) are the most common.
+    the US, Semi-monthly (24 payments a year) or bi-weekly (26 payments a year) are the most common.
   - :guilabel:`Wage, Yearly, and Monthly cost`: used to show the total cost of an employee.
 It is recommended to populate the :guilabel:`Yearly` wage first, as it auto-populates the other fields.
   - :guilabel:`Pre-tax benefits`: populate this section according to the employee's selections.
     Pre-tax benefits decrease the gross wage, which lowers the base amount that is taxed.
 These are displayed at the beginning of the payslip.
   - :guilabel:`Post-tax benefits`: these benefit are deductions made *after* taxes are calculated.
     These appear towards the end of the payslip before the net amount is displayed.

-.. _finance/l10n/adp:
+.. _l10n_us/adp:

 ADP
 ---